Distributional Preferences for Market Design: Choice with Distributional Preferences

-The maximizer property imposes a symmetric exchange condition on optimal sets.
-If two distinct sets of capacity $q$ are maximizers of the distributional preference among all size-$q$ subsets of their union, the property requires that one can exchange a student unique to each set such that the resulting sets remain maximizers.
-This condition effectively aligns the collection of optimal non-wasteful sets with the symmetric exchange axiom characteristic of matroids.
+\end{definition} The maximizer property says that optimal non-wasteful sets are not isolated from one another.
+If two distinct sets $S$ and $S'$ of cardinality $q$ are optimal among the non-wasteful subsets of their union, then there exists a student in $S\setminus S'$ and a student in $S'\setminus S$ who can be exchanged so that each exchanged set is distributionally indifferent to the corresponding original set.
+Such an exchange moves each set one step toward the other by increasing their overlap.
+Under the upper-bound property and \autoref{prop:comp}, the maximizer property implies that if $S,S'\in \front(S\cup S')$, then the exchanged sets remain in $\front(S\cup S')$.
+In this sense, the maximizer property is a discrete connectedness condition on the frontier, analogous to the connectedness of the set of optima in continuous convex optimization problems.

-\begin{lemma} Suppose that the distributional preference satisfies the upper-bound property and the maximizer property.
-Then, for every $S\subseteq \mathcal{S}$, $\front(S)$ forms the bases of a matroid. \end{lemma}
+\begin{proposition} Suppose that the distributional preference satisfies the upper-bound property.
+Then the maximizer property is satisfied if and only if, for every set $S\subseteq \mathcal{S}$, $\front(S)$ forms the bases of a matroid on the ground set $S$. \end{proposition}

-Together with the upper-bound property, the maximizer property ensures that the frontier possesses the exchange structure of matroid bases.\footnote{In the proof, we use the result that (B2) is equivalent to the \textit{weak simultaneous exchange property} for a collection of equal-cardinality sets \citep[see, e.g.,][Theorem 4.3]{Murota:SIAM:2003}.} This exchange structure underpins the greedy definition of the distributional choice rule and is central to the following characterization result.
+Together with the upper-bound property, the maximizer property ensures that the frontier forms the bases of a matroid, which in turn supports the greedy characterization of the distributional choice rule.
+To see that this structure does not hold without the maximizer property, consider the following example.